winner959/winner959/README.md

 - 👋 Hi, I’m @winner959
-- 👀 I’m interested in to become a Full-stack web developer
+- 👀 I’m interested in becoming a Full-stack web developer
 - 🌱 I’m currently learning react.js
 - 💞️ I’m looking to collaborate on jumior roles
 - 📫 How to reach me on my email; ndubuisisuccess12@gmail.com